Encharted Cook

 The dry ingredients sifted together.

-Sift together the flour, cinnamon, baking soda, baking powder, and salt and set aside.
+Sift Dry Ingredients.
+Sift together the flour, baking soda, baking powder, salt, and cinnamon onto a sheet of parchment paper and set aside.

 Eggs beaten in a large bowl with a whisk.

-In a large bowl beat the eggs with a large wire whisk.
+Whisk the Eggs.
+In a large bowl, beat the eggs well with a large wire whisk.

 The cooking oil, sugars, and vanilla added to the beaten eggs.